 Some GA pilots have the mistaken impression that our Friendly Aviation Association regulates safety under part 91.
 Nope.
 For GA, the FAA only draws the line you should never cross and implores pilots to “make good choices.”
-They actively *promote* safety elsewhere.
-There is a lot of freedom here (and plenty of rope to hang yourself).
-If you just “follow the rules” under CFR 91, you may find yourself in hazardous conditions – the regs are not safety guidelines!
+They actively *promote* safety elsewhere and embed risk management in the testing standards.
+The FAA provides a lot of freedom under Part 91 (and plenty of rope to hang yourself).
+If you just “follow the rules” under CFR 91, you may find yourself in hazardous conditions – the regs are definitely not safety guidelines!
 Every pilot must specify their own personal margin above the FAA minimums.

-The first critical step for safety improvement is to understand the FAA minimums are definitely not “operating recommendations!
-Each individual pilot must choose their personal “safety margin” above the minimums to assure long life and happiness.
+The first critical step for safety improvement is to understand the FAA minimums are definitely not “operating recommendations!”
+Each individual pilot must define their personal “safety margin” above the minimums to assure long life and happiness.
 This “margin” is also what every applicant must demonstrate on ACS flight tests to earn a certificate.
-Aviation has a lot of “freedom and fun” but the consequences of careless blundering are severe.
+Though Part 91 allows “freedom and fun”we operate in a “high consequence environment” where the price of careless blundering is severe.

 1) Class G airspace weather minimums; 1 sm and clear of clouds.